-Abide by State Funding Mechanism, if Implemented, Subject to the Appeals Process If the Parties fail to agree to an IFA that meets the requirements of the CWDC by October 1, 2017, the State will implement the State Funding Mechanism to determine each Partner's Contribution.
+2. Abide by State Funding Mechanism, if Implemented, Subject to the Appeals Process If the Parties fail to agree to an IFA that meets the requirements of the CWDC, the State will implement the State Funding Mechanism to determine each Partner's Contribution.